arcus/education_modules/r_summary_stats/r_summary_stats.md

 For example, consider a variable like age.
 A measure of central tendency would tell you, generally, how old are the research subjects?
 Is this a pediatric population, or adult?

 Examples of statistics that capture central tendency are the **mean** and the **median**.
-Let's say the mean age of particpants in our study was 45.
+Let's say the mean age of participants in our study was 45.
 Now you have an idea of where on the scale we are --- this is not a population of children, nor is it a study about advanced age.

 But how spread out are the data?
 This could be a population sampled from across the lifespan, with participants ranging from 5 to 90, or it could be a focused investigation of people in middle age, with all of the subjects in their 40s or even in their mid-40s.